LaianAbussaud/Saudi_Cities_Walk_Score/README.md

 | WalkScore | WalkScore API from |
 | Pedestrian First | Pedestrian First API from |
 | Weather | Weater API from |
+You can access the dataset directly from the data folder in this repository.

+## Notes
+This project is a work in progress as I add more relevant data to the dataset and become a better spatial data scientist